 Kefir Probiotics for Gut-Thyroid Axis Health

 Kefir is a probiotic drink blend, similar to yoghurt that contains beneficial yeast and bacteria.
-Kefir is easily made from a starter culture (containing bacteria and yeast) transferred to regular milk (animal or plant variants) and left to ferment.
-These replenish your beneficial bacteria numbers which help to improve the balance of gut bacteria and fungi.
+Kefir is easily made from starter kefir grains (containing bacteria and yeast) transferred to regular dairy milk and left to ferment.
+The fermented kefir milk replenish your beneficial bacteria numbers which help to improve the balance of gut bacteria and yeast.
 These beneficial microbes help regulate your immune system, hormones, and improve your cognitive abilities.

 The Healthy-Gut and Healthy-Thyroid Cycle